freesers/AppStudioProject/PROCESS.md

 Finished the imageviewcontroller.
 Users can now tap an image and pan/zoom the image.
 The automatic schedule is done.
 Created quite a few problems because the tableview is dynamic and the number of residents/chores needn't be the same.
 Made a workaround the loop the residents over the chores.
 Made an ScheduleController which creates the correct schedule upon opening app.
 #### Stretch goal
 * local notification to alert user of chore

+# Day 15
+Schedule didn't change properly when a new week started.
+To tackle this, the array is shifted at launch of the app from a reference date.
+Created local notifications with UserNotifications.
+Users are presented a notification saterday afternoon if they are due for a chore that week.
+Created an animation to fade in the chores upon launch too look more fluid

+###### Saterday
+Made sure everything is nicely commented and looks acording to the style guide